StudyFrenchSpanish

 This also assists you in increasing your overall standing in leagues.

-While you’re at it, it will cheer you to move to the next part, though you shouldn’t be overconfident about that (more later).
+While you’re at it, it will cheer you up to move to the next part, though you shouldn’t be overconfident about that (more later).
 In the pursuit of this journey, you will gain lingots, gems, streaks, and crowns.

 The blue-colored Gems and red-colored Lingots are virtual currencies in Duolingo.
 The gems are available on mobile apps, whereas Lingots are only accessible on desktops.

-You will receive these rewards for various activities like crossing levels, finishing a skill, translating, 10-day streaks, etc.
+You will receive these rewards for activities like crossing levels, finishing a skill, translating, 10-day streaks, etc.

 Gems are for buying multiple things in the Duolingo shop.
 Wondering what they are?
 Here is the list.